btovee/TwitterAPIWebApp/readme.md

 ## Overview

 - A small web app using Vue.js on the the frontend and Laravel on the backend
-- Uses the Twitter API to get 5 of the latest tweets from a users’ timeline with their screen name.
+- Search a Twitter users screen name and the app calls the Twitter API to get 5 of the latest tweets from a users’ timeline.
+    - For Example: The user Barack Obama (@BarackObama), search BarackObama to get his latest tweets.
 - The frontend is set to auto refresh (update new tweets) every 3 minutes.

 ## Requirements